vinodharanie/drones/README.md

 Drones

-To build and run
+To build and run -> ./gradlew clean bootRun
-1) ./gradlew clean build
-2) ./gradlew bootRun

 Assumptions
 1) Medication image are stored in the s3 bucket and UI passes the image S3 bucket url.